Date

 *Timings may be subject to change and the library team will inform registered participants at least 24 hours in advance if there are any changes

 At the orientation session, we will share some guidelines for the readathon and give all participants a list of suggested books and materials.
-Members will be able to borrow books from the library and non-members can read from their very own collection.
+Members will be able to borrow books from the library and non-members can read from their own collection.
 In the closing session, the participants will share their thoughts on the books they have read in the form of a book club.

-This event is appropriate for children aged 5 to 15.
+This event is appropriate for children aged 5 to 16.
 Prior registration is mandatory, therefore, kindly register each participating child along with a parent/guardian.
 Please note that you will receive a confirmation email from our library team with access guideline details before the event.
 If you face any difficulty in registering for this event, please write to us at librarylhr@britishcouncil.org.pk

 About the facilitator: